michaelmcguiness/personal-website-gatsby/src/pages/posts/0027-why-its-imperative-to-tell-it-like-it-is.md

 ---
-title: "Why it's Imperative to Tell it Like it is"
+title: "Why It's Imperative to Tell it Like it is"
 sources:
   [
     {